kyma-project/busola/docs/extensibility/resources.md

 - **path** - contains the path to the data to use for the widget.
 Not required for purely presentational widgets.
 - **name** - used for entries without `path` to define the translation source used for labels.
 Required if no path is present.
 - **widget** - optional widget to render the field.
-By default the value will be displayed verbatim.
-For more information about the available widgets see [Display widgets](display-widgets.md).
+By default the value is displayed verbatim.
+For more information about the available widgets, see [Display widgets](display-widgets.md).
-- **children** - a list of child widgets to use for all `object` and `array` type fields.
+- **children** - a list of child widgets to be used for all `object` and `array` type of fields.
 Not available for header widgets.

 Extra parameters might be available for specific widgets.